qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

 character (without getting OR'd with `0x80`!) and return.

-Going back to `check_email`, this means that `[R5]` will be pointing to the character before the newline character since it's highest bit isn't set.
+Going back to `check_email`, this means that `[R5]` will be pointing to the character before the newline character since its highest bit isn't set.
 The char corresponding to `0x72` is `r`, so that must be the character before the newline.

-After reversing the a few more liens, I had this potential email payload, where the `\x00`s represented unknown characters:
+After reversing the a few more lines, I had this potential email payload, where the `\x00`s represented unknown characters:
 ```python
 email = bytearray(b'\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\xc0\xf0\xe5\xe7\xae\xe5\xe1r\n')